News from Stephanie Bennett

 April 2004 I'm black and blue from pinching myself to see if I'm dreaming.
 Think of the most amazingly classic, influential, beloved, legendary singer/songwriter/composer/star of the 20th and 21st century.
 You'd gaze at his records in awe and think "Gee, someday if I'm really good, I might get to work with HIM!
 Sure - in my dreams!!"
 That's right, Paul McCartney.
 I got called to play harp on a song on his upcoming new recording.
 Sir Paul and I worked together one-on-one in the studio, elaborating on the wonderful arrangements that top Hollywood arranger David Campbell had created, to come up with harp parts for a very haunting song.
 If you still think I'm dreaming, click here to witness the magic!

 October 2003 and now, for something completely different... my first gig with a Cowboy band, and my first Civil War Re-enactment.
-The award-winning Canadian band COWBOY CELTIC called me to sub for their regular harpist, in a concert as featured artists at the big Civil War re-enactment in Fresno, CA. What a blast!!
+The award-winning Canadian band COWBOY CELTIC called me to sub for their regular harpist, in a concert at the big Civil War re-enactment in Fresno, CA. What a blast!!
 The music was wonderful, and being surrounded by thousands of history buffs in costume and in character was a trippy experience of the highest order.

 Here are some